clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

    Figure 7: VNC sessions (5901 and 5905) accepting connections from any host

 Figure 8 shows two VNC sessions (5901 and 5905) only accepting connections from localhost as specified by `127.0.0.1`'s.
-This is after the `-localhost` option was used.
+This is after the :command:`-localhost` option was used.

 .. figure:: figures/vnc/vnc-8.png
    :scale: 100 %